Another Toothpick: Synopsis

 Tony wants to go into business with Artie selling Italian food products.
 Charmaine nixes the idea, believing Tony only wants another business as a front.
 During the ensuing argument, she tells Artie that their marriage is over.
 Artie then has an awkward dinner with Adriana; she withdraws her hand when he tries to take it.

 Bryan Spatafore, Vito's brother, is innocently embroiled in a row between Mustang Sally and his girlfriend.
 Sally viciously assaults Bryan with a golf club, putting him into a coma.
-For this, Sally has to be killed.
-He goes into hiding, but is in touch with his godfather, Bobby Baccalieri's father, Bobby, Sr.; the relationship is "in name only", Bobby, Sr. says, and he is given the task.
+Sally goes into hiding but is in touch with his godfather, Bobby Baccalieri's father, Bobby, Sr.; the relationship is "in name only", Bobby, Sr. says, and Tony gives him the task.
 But he is dying of lung cancer and can hardly stop coughing.
-Bobby desperately wants to stop his father from doing it; so does Junior, who goes to see Tony, who refuses to change the plan.
+Bobby desperately wants to stop his father from doing it; so does Junior, who goes to see Tony, but Tony refuses to change the plan.
 Bobby, Sr. himself wants to do it: "It will feel good being useful for a change."

 The hit almost goes awry and ends with a struggle, but Bobby Sr. succeeds in killing Sally and his friend.
 After the killings, his face smeared with Sally's blood, he finds some cigarettes and starts smoking.
 Still smoking while driving away, he has a coughing fit, cannot reach his inhaler, and slumps onto the steering wheel.
 The car crashes and he dies.